bazelbuild/bazel/site/docs/install-os-x.md

 The `--user` flag installs Bazel to the `$HOME/bin` directory on your system and sets the `.bazelrc` path to `$HOME/.bazelrc`.
 Use the `--help` command to see additional installation options.

+If you are **on MacOS Catalina** and get an error that _**“bazel-real” cannot be opened because the developer cannot be verified**_, you will need to re-download the installer from the terminal using `curl` as a workaround; see Step 2 above.

 ### Step 4: Set up your environment